LiorKogan/V1/README.md

 ## Paths

 A _graph-path_ is a sequence of graph-entities and graph-relationships that starts with a graph-entity and ends with a graph entity.
-A _simple graph-path_ is a graph-path where all entities are distinct, except possibly the first and last.
+A _simple graph-path_ is a graph-path where all entities are pairwise distinct, except, possibly, the first and last.

 Each graph-path has a length.
 The _path length_ is equal to the number of graph-relationships along the path; hence, a relationship is a path of length 1.